comfortchambeshi/batcall/README.md

 # batcall simple personal website management and portifolio script
+Batcall simple personal website management and portifolio script is a web app designed and developed to make website management easier for personal websites such as portifolios and team or organisation websites.
+This app was written by Comfort Batcall using Python Django framework.

-As the title is stated above make sure that you install the below dependancies using the commands shows:
+Make sure that you install the below dependancies using the commands shows.
 - pip install django-tinymce
 - pip install django-tinymce
 - pip install django-tinymce
+Technology requirements:
+- Python 3+
+- SQLITE
 Required commands before you start:
 - python3 manage.py makemigrations
 - python3 manage.py migrate